shanedrabing/polyfoto/README.md

 ## Installation

-Clone this repository to your local machine with git, then install using Python.
+Clone this repository to your local machine with git, then install with Python.

 ```bash